Andre Gunder Frank: Biography

+Born Andreas Frank in Weimar Germany, his parents were the socialist and pacifist writer Leonhard Frank and his second wife Elena Maqenne Penswehr.
+His family, which was of Jewish origins, fled from Germany when the Nazis came to power.
+Frank was educated a various schools in Switzerland before the family emigrated to the United States in 1941.
+The young Frank participated without much success in track and field competitions, earning the ironic nickname "Gunder" (after the Swedish running champion Gunder Hägg) from his high-school teammates.
+Frank later simplified his first name to "Andre" and adopted "Gunder" as a middle name.

-Frank was born in Germany to, pacifist writer Leonhard Frank and his second wife Elena Maqenne Penswehr, but his family fled the country when the Nazis came to power.
-Frank received schooling in several places in Switzerland, where his family settled, until they emigrated to the United States in 1941.
-Frank's undergraduate studies were at Swarthmore College, founded as a Quaker college from which he gained an Economics degree in 1950.
-He earned his PhD in economics in 1957 at the University of Chicago.
-His doctorate was a study of Soviet agriculture entitled Growth and Productivity in Ukrainian Agriculture from 1928 to 1955.
-Ironically, his dissertation supervisor was Milton Friedman, a man whose laissez faire approach to economics Frank would later harshly criticize.
+In the United States, Frank attended Swarthmore College (which had been founded as a Quaker institution), gaining an economics degree in 1950.
+He then moved to the University of Chicago as a graduate student in the economics department, but he was forced out after only one year.
+Frank received a master's degree in economics from the University of Michigan and later spent some time among the beatniks in San Francisco, before returning to Chicago in 1955 as a research assistant in Bert Hoselitz's Center for Economic Development and Cultural Change (CEDCC).
+In 1958 he received a Ph.D. degree in economics from the University of Chicago, with a dissertation entitled Growth and Productivity in Ukrainian Agriculture from 1928 to 1955.
+Although various sources later claimed that Frank's doctoral supervisor had been Milton Friedman (whose laissez faire approach to economics Frank would later harshly criticize), Frank in fact received his degree under the direction of Hoselitz.

-Throughout the 1950s and early 1960s Frank taught at American universities.
+Frank was an assistant professor of economics at Michigan State University (MSU), but in the early 1960s he became disillusioned with academic life in the US and took a leave of absence from MSU.
 In 1962 he moved to Latin America, inaugurating a remarkable period of travel that confirmed his peripatetic tendencies.
 His most notable work during this time was his stint as Professor of Sociology and Economics at the University of Chile, where he was involved in reforms under the socialist government of Salvador Allende.
 After Allende's government was toppled by a coup d'état in 1973, Frank fled to Europe, where he occupied a series of university positions.
 From 1981 until his retirement in 1994 he was professor in developmental economy at the University of Amsterdam.

 He was married to Marta Fuentes, with whom he wrote several studies about social movements, and with Marta he had two sons.
 Marta died in Amsterdam in June 1993.
 His second wife was sociologist Nancy Howell, a friend for forty years: while married to her, they lived in Toronto.
 Frank died in 2005 of complications related to his cancer while under the care of his third wife, Alison Candela.